-If every GPS brand uses its own interface making it difficult to describe precisely the steps to follow to set up and prepare your device for your hike, the methodology remains the same for all.
+If every GPS brand uses its interface, making it difficult to describe precisely the steps to follow to set up and prepare your device for your hike, the method remains the same for all.

-To take full advantage of it, you need a background map to locate yourself and a track (or waypoints) to be guided.
+To take full advantage of it, you need a background map to locate yourself and a track (or waypoints) to guide you.

 Principles of GPS

 The Global Positioning System is a network of 24 satellites (originally) owned by the US military.

 With 12 satellites for the northern hemisphere and 12 for the southern hemisphere, it allows, thanks to a GPS receiver (a hiking GPS for example) to get its position on earth with an accuracy of about ten meters.